Lokankara/Quiz/src/main/resources/quiz-set_5.md

 - AWS DataSync.

 **Explanation:**
 AWS DataSync. is correct.
 AWS DataSync is a managed service designed to automate and accelerate online data transfers between on-premises storage and AWS, supporting large-scale, incremental, and scheduled transfers with built-in validation and performance tuning.
 It can transfer files to S3, EFS, or FSx while minimizing manual effort and ensuring data integrity.
-DataSync is suitable when the transfer window is limited and when network-based migration is preferred over offline appliance options.
+DataSync is suitable when the transfer window is limited and when network-based migration is preferred over offline appliance answers.
 AWS Snowball. is incorrect because Snowball is an offline data transfer appliance used for very large datasets when network transfer is impractical or too slow.
 It requires physical shipment of devices and is optimal for bulk migrations where online transfer time is prohibitive.
 Snowball is not the best choice when rapid, repeated, or incremental synchronization over the network is required.
 Amazon RDS. is incorrect because RDS is a managed relational database service and does not provide file synchronization capabilities from on-premises file shares to S3.
 It is intended for databases rather than general file transfer or synchronization tasks.
 Database migration tasks use AWS DMS rather than RDS itself.
 AWS Storage Gateway. is incorrect because Storage Gateway provides hybrid storage interfaces to AWS, including file gateway modes, but it is primarily for ongoing hybrid access patterns rather than high-performance bulk synchronization for migration windows.
 It can be used for hybrid workflows but DataSync is optimized for fast, large-scale migrations.